g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 [Yew](https://yew.rs/) has become one of the predominant [Rust](https://www.rust-lang.org/) front-end frameworks in 2024 owing to its powerful component-based architecture, high performance, and type inference due to Rust’s features.
 If you want to build a modern web application with Rust, Yew provides an interesting alternative to conventional JavaScript frameworks.
 In this article, we will examine how you can utilize Yew to build a simple yet effective to-do list application that showcases the ease and efficiency of using Rust for front-end development.
 Whether you are a fan of Rust or are a developer interested in new frameworks, Yew is a strong option that allows for fast, reliable, and maintainable web applications.

 ## What is Yew?
 Yew is an incredibly versatile tool that allows web developers to craft their front-end projects on the web using Rust and [WASM](https://webassembly.org/).
-By way of compiling Rust into WASM, it enables the design of excellent speed web apps resembling desktop applications when it comes to episode processing rates.
+By way of compiling Rust into WASM, it enables the design of excellent-speed web apps resembling desktop applications when it comes to episode processing rates.
 Such an approach takes advantage of the following features inherent to Rust: a strong type system, a focus on safety, and concurrent programming.
 One of the most prominent things about Yew is its component-based architecture; just as in other frameworks like [React](https://react.dev/).
 With this kind of approach, developers can build components that are reusable and encapsulated within themselves, meaning they take care of their state on their own and also respond to user events.
 Furthermore, Yew utilizes a declarative syntax for specifying user interfaces which is natural and similar to [HTML](https://html.com/) making it possible for Rust developers to link their code directly with what will be displayed on the screen.

 There are a few things that make Yew a winning proposition.
 First, the language relies on Rust’s strict type system to catch several mistakes during program execution.
 This leads to highly reliable and robust applications.
 Second, it uses Rust’s async/await feature along with multi-threading to retrieve and handle data better.
 Also, Yew allows seamless interoperability with JavaScript.
 This implies that developers can invoke JavaScript functions and merge the current JavaScript libraries into their Rust codes enabling a broad array of web technologies that accompany Rust.
 Selecting Yew is very exciting to those who know Rust and want to manage their abilities in front-end development.
 Besides being a good choice for projects requiring high-speed performance and dependability; because it employs WebAssembly, its execution is fast while at the same time ensuring an error-free application behavior.

 ## What You Can Do With Yew
 A Todo list application we will create with the Yew framework should have multiple benefits, this is, for instance, the possibility of having full CRUD implementation where users can create new to-dos, view their current ones, update them, or delete them when they are no longer needed.
 To add a new item you need to provide an input field and a button for submitting your task.
-Each todo will be displayed in the app together with its text and completion status as they can be altered or removed using interactive controls provided within the interface.
+Each todo will be displayed in the app with its text and completion status as they can be altered or removed using interactive controls provided within the interface.

 One of the things that makes Yew’s user interface reactive is its use of an effective virtual [DOM](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Manipulating_documents).
 Thus, only areas of the `DOM` that have changed will be updated as the application state changes.
-Therefore, both user interface and handling are very fast and responsive making it have negligible performance cost.
+Therefore, both user interface and handling are fast and responsive making it have negligible performance cost.

 Yew builds on Rust’s robust type system and safety amenities to improve the dependability of your software program.
 The type system in Rust assists in catching possible mistakes early while compiling therefore decreasing the chances of bugs that might occur during execution.
-Also, it is Rust’s ownership paradigm that helps in avoiding memory problems like null pointer dereferences or buffer overflows.
+Also, it is Rust’s ownership paradigm that helps avoid memory problems like null pointer dereferences or buffer overflows.
 Moreover, multi-threading is supported by Rust’s concurrency model which can prove useful for advanced applications.

 Compiling your Yew application into [WebAssembly](https://webassembly.org/) (Wasm) makes it run almost like a native application on the web.
 There is an increasing tendency for machines to run webassembly just as fast as they do their language, this enhances user experience overall.
 Additionally, if there are any existing libraries needed for your application then you can utilize them because of its interoperability with javascript.
-Different platforms and browsers enjoy similar levels of performance since WebAssembly has one general binary format.
+Different platforms and browsers enjoy similar performance since WebAssembly has one general binary format.

 ## What You Cannot Do With Yew
 There are a few drawbacks to Yew despite the many advantages.
-The number of frameworks designed specifically for Yew is limited compared to [JavaScript](https://www.javascript.com/), so you may have fewer libraries and tools in your project.
-This may make it beforehand hard for you to find pre-made solutions that address particular requirements or functionalities.
+The number of frameworks designed specifically for Yew is limited compared to [JavaScript](https://www.javascript.com/), you may have fewer libraries and tools in your project.
+This may make it hard to find pre-made solutions that address particular requirements or functionalities.
 In contrast, Yew usually requires a longer learning period than more popular JavaScript frameworks alongside Rust.
 Therefore, developers who are just starting with Rust may encounter some difficulties in terms of onboarding since they need to learn about new ownership and borrowing concepts which tend to be rather strict.

 The smallness of the community surrounding Yew as compared to older frameworks could lead to a lack of community support and reduced resources like tutorials or forums.
 This smaller community may affect the amount of assistance and common knowledge provided.
-Moreover, Yew has limited natively supported advanced features such as server-side rendering available in other frameworks.
-In case your project has extensive third-party integrations and complex server-side operations, you might require alternative solutions or extra mechanisms.
+Moreover, Yew has limited natively supported advanced features such as server-side rendering in other frameworks.
+If your project has extensive third-party integrations and complex server-side operations, you might require alternative solutions or extra mechanisms.

 ## Setting Up the Environment for a Yew Project
-To begin using Yew for front-end development, it is important to set up your development environment.
-This process entails installing the necessary tools and dependencies that are needed for Yew applications to be built and run.
+To begin using Yew for front-end development, you set up your development environment.
+This process entails installing the necessary tools and dependencies for Yew applications to be built and run.

 First and foremost, make sure that Rust is installed on your machine.
 Rust is a systems programming language characterized by its high-performance levels and safe nature, which makes it indispensable while compiling Yew apps for WebAssembly.
 The installation of Rust can be done in several ways: